moinwiki/moin/docs/user/moinwiki.rst

    - item 4.1.1 (bulletless)

 **Note**:
- - moin markup allows a square, white and a bulletless item for unordered lists, these cannot be chosen in rst
+ - Moin markup allows a square, white and a bulletless item for unordered lists, these cannot be shown in ReST documents.

 Ordered Lists
 ---------------